Public Comment on Proposed Standards Now Open

 - A comparison of the Glossaries from the International Standards for the Professional Practice of Internal Auditing (2017) to the Proposed Global Internal Audit StandardsTM is available.

-Here is a sneak peek into 10 major changes being proposed:
+Here is an Overview of the 10 major changes being proposed:

 - New name!

 The International Standards for the Professional Practice of Internal Auditing® has been renamed the Global Internal Audit StandardsTM.